wirepair/autogcd/README.md

 ## The API
 Autogcd is comprised of four components:
-* autogcd - The wrapper around gcd.Gcd.
+* AutoGcd - The wrapper around gcd.Gcd.
-* settings - For managing startup of autogcd.
+* Settings - For managing startup of autogcd.
 * Tab - Individual chrome tabs
 * Element - Elements that make up the Page